What makes Whitefish Point unique?

 The History of WPBO

-For over 30 years, Whitefish Point Bird Observatory has been monitoring and documenting the migration of tens of thousands of birds that funnel to the Point every Spring and Fall.
+For 40 years, Whitefish Point Bird Observatory has been monitoring and documenting the migration of tens of thousands of birds that funnel to the Point every Spring and Fall.

 Whitefish Point has not always been the well-studied area it is today.
 Prior to 1912, the migration significance of the Point was unknown to science.
 Scientific observation efforts began July 6, 1912, initiated by Norman Wood and the University of Michigan’s Museum of Zoology as part of the Shiras expeditions.
 Other biological and geological studies were being carried out in the Eastern Upper Peninsula at the same time through the assistance of the Honorable George Shiras III.
 On that first expedition and a follow-up in 1914, Norman Wood counted a total of 163 species.
 Today, over 340 species of birds have been sighted at the Point.